Luka-Abey/Bai_La/README.md

 ```
 npm run dev
 ```
-runs both the server and client concurrently
+Clones the project to your machine and runs both the server and client concurrently.
 ### Markdown cheatsheet for posts:

 <h4>#s for varying levels of headers</h4>